Quick Answer

 When an app shows the same number, it feels neutral.
 Nobody is the bad guy.
 The receipt was scanned, the items were assigned, the maths happened automatically.
 "The app says you owe £12.40" lands very differently from "I think you owe me £12.40."

 This is one of the most underappreciated benefits of using a bill-splitting app: it removes the social discomfort from the calculation.
 You're not chasing your friend — you're both just looking at the same screen.
+You can even share the full breakdown as a link straight into your group chat — see our guide on how to split a bill on WhatsApp for exactly how that works.

 Handle the Common Sticking Points